ktonon/two-medium-model/README.md

 waves in the LCM**.

-This dual-medium interaction supplies a natural mechanism for the existence of stable matter waves---something difficult to obtain in any single-medium framework.
+This dual-medium interaction supplies a natural mechanism for the existence of stable matter waves—something difficult to obtain in any single-medium framework.
 To my knowledge, no prior model combines a compressible light-carrying medium with a separate gravitational flux in such a way that **confinement, particle structure, and gravitational